healthchecks/healthchecks/templates/docs/http_api.md

 ```

 Sends logging information to SITE_NAME without signaling success or failure.
-SITE_NAME will log the event and display it in check's "Events" section with the
+SITE_NAME will log the event and display it in the check's "Events" section with the
 "Log" label.
-The check's status will not change.
+The check's status will remain the same.

 SITE_NAME identifies the check by the UUID value included in the URL.